-17. Bushfire Address bushfire hazard and if required, prepare a report that addresses the requirements for Special Fire Protection Purpose Development as detailed in Planning for Bush Fire Protection 2006 guidelines.
-The EIS must include all relevant plans, architectural drawings, diagrams and relevant documentation required under Schedule 1 of the Plans and Documents Environmental Planning and Assessment Regulation 2000.
+The EIS must include all relevant plans, architectural drawings, diagrams and relevant documentation required under Schedule 1 of the Environmental Planning and Assessment Regulation 2000.
 Provide these as part of the EIS rather than as separate documents.

-In addition, the EIS must include the following: Architectural drawings (dimensioned and including RLs); Site Survey Plan, showing existing levels, location and height of existing and adjacent structures / buildings and boundaries; Site Analysis Plan: Stormwater Concept Plan; Sediment and Erosion Control Plan: Shadow Diagrams; View Analysis / Photomontages; Landscape Plan (identifying any trees to be removed and trees to be retained or transplanted); Preliminary Construction Management Plan, inclusive of a Preliminary Construction Traffic Management Plan detailing vehicle routes, number of trucks, hours of operation, access arrangements and traffic control measures; Geotechnical and Structural Report; Accessibility Report: Arborist Report; Salinity Investigation Report (if required); Acid Sulphate Soils Management Plan (if required); and Schedule of materials and finishes.
+In addition, the EIS must include the following: Architectural drawings (dimensioned and including RLs); Site Survey Plan, showing existing levels, location and height of existing and adjacent structures / buildings and boundaries; Site Analysis Plan: Stormwater Concept Plan; Sediment and Erosion Control Plan: Shadow Diagrams: View Analysis / Photomontages; Landscape Plan (identifying any trees to be removed and trees to be retained or transplanted); Preliminary Construction Management Plan, inclusive of a Preliminary Construction Traffic Management Plan detailing vehicle routes, number of trucks, hours of operation, access arrangements and traffic control measures; Geotechnical and Structural Report; Accessibility Report; Arborist Report: Dam Dewatering Report and Aquatic Ecology Dam Watering Report (if required) (in accordance with The Hills Shire Council requirements); Acid Sulphate Soils Management Plan (if required); and Schedule of materials and finishes.
 During the preparation of the EIS, you must consult with the relevant Consultation local, State or Commonwealth Government authorities, service providers, community groups and affected landowners.
-In particular you must consult with: Ku-ring-gai Council; Transport for NSW; Roads and Maritime Services; and NSW Rural Fire Service.
-Consultation with TfNSW and RMS should commence as soon as practicable to agree the scope of investigation.
-The EIS must describe the consultation process and the issues raised. and identify where the design of the development has been amended in response to these issues.
+In particular you must consult with: The Hills Shire Council: Office of Environment and Heritage; Transport for NSW; and Roads and Maritime Services The EIS must describe the consultation process and the issues raised, and identify where the design of the development has been amended in response to these issues.
 Where amendments have not been made to address an issue, a short explanation should be provided.
-If you do not lodge a development application and EIS for the Further consultation development within two years of the issue date of these SEARs, you must consult further with the Secretary in relation to the preparation of after 2 years the EIS.
-The assessment of the key issues listed above must take into account References relevant guidelines, policies, and plans as identified.
+Further consultation after If you do not lodge a development application and EIS for the development within two years of the issue date of these SEARs, you 2 years must consult further with the Secretary in relation to the preparation of the EIS.
+References The assessment of the key issues listed above must take into account relevant guidelines, policies, and plans as identified.